shinydarksky/project-human-interaction/README.md

 the second in turn go to folder client and server type on terminal npm install to install some module

-the third run this project create 2 terminal and type npm start to running server
+the third run this project create 2 terminal and type npm start to running server.